Glossary

 Real-World Applications

-The detailed scene understanding provided by semantic segmentation is crucial for many real-world applications:
+The detailed scene understanding provided by semantic segmentation is crucial in many fields: